-When I was doing my honors project in Computer Science, I was regularly criticized for making my papers and literature reviews too readable, too understandable.
+When I was doing my honours project in Computer Science, I was regularly criticised for making my papers and literature reviews too readable, too understandable.

 As if being understood is a bad thing!

-I was told that I could ‘get away with it’ when in honors, but it would absolutely be forbidden for me to write that way if I had continued into a PhD.
+I was told that I could ‘get away with it’ when in honours, but it would absolutely be forbidden for me to write that way if I had continued into a PhD.

 Personally, I don’t see the point of deliberately making something hard to understand!

-Of course, there are some areas where the vocabulary is more difficult – medical, scientific or technical English do need to use specialized terms.
+Of course, there are some areas where the vocabulary is more difficult – medical, scientific or technical English do need to use specialised terms.

 Legal ‘language’ around the world, is one of the worst areas for obfuscating unnecessarily. 🙂